philipperemy/stanford-openie-python/README.md

 </div>

 *Note*: Make sure GraphViz is installed beforehand.
 Try to run the `dot` command to see if this is the case.
 If not, run `sudo apt-get install graphviz` if you're running on Ubuntu.
+On MacOS, it is `brew install graphviz`.

 ## References